Chart Color Schemes

 Blackheath is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Blackheath, as per the latest Census evaluation, 96.0% of dwellings were houses, with the remaining 3.9% being semi-detached, apartments, or other types.
-This compares to Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
-The home ownership rate in Blackheath was 48.4%, with mortgaged dwellings at 30.5% and rented ones at 21.1%.
-The median monthly mortgage repayment in the area was $1,733, lower than Sydney metro's average of $2,427.
-The median weekly rent figure in Blackheath was $380, compared to Sydney metro's $470.
+In Blackheath, as per the latest Census evaluation, 96.0% of dwellings were houses, with 3.9% being other types such as semi-detached homes and apartments.
+This contrasts with Sydney metropolitan areas which had 55.9% houses and 44.1% other dwellings.
+Home ownership in Blackheath stood at 48.4%, with mortgaged dwellings at 30.5% and rented ones at 21.1%.
+The median monthly mortgage repayment was $1,733, lower than Sydney's average of $2,427.
+Weekly rent median was $380 compared to Sydney's $470.
 Nationally, Blackheath's mortgage repayments were below the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing